c4cs-2/c4cs-2.github.io/_commands/tutorials/windows-dev-env-tutorial.md

 ## Linux Subsystem for Windows
-The Windows Subsystem for Linux (WSL) is a Windows 10 feature that enables you to run native Linux command-line tools directly on Windows.
+The Windows Subsystem for Linux (WSL) is a Windows 10 feature that enables you to run native Linux command line tools directly on Windows.
+The WSL sources your Windows path, so you can still run any Windows executable from the WSL command line.
 Unfortunately, there is not a version that is compatible with older versions of Windows.
 For those using other Windows versions, please skip to the section on Cygwin below.

 **Setup**
 - Step 1: install the Windows 10 Creator's Update
   - If you're automatically installing updates, you should already have this!